deep404/SDTM/Lab2/README.md

 The basic changes are the intoduction of a builder `DesktopBuilder`, a director `HardwareEngineer`, and the step-by-step construction of a desktop, which now supportts different configurations (cpu, gpu and ssd)

-To Abstract Method was used in the creation of notebook.
+__3. To Abstract Method was used in the creation of notebook.
 There are 2 types of notebooks office and gaming one.
 The main specifications for notebook remains the same: cpu, ssd and gpu.
-For every type of notebook the specifications classes are different:
+For every type of notebook the specifications classes are different (`abstract_factory`):__
 ```python
 class Gaming_ssd:
 	def __init__(self):